Godotcoffee/AlignGraph2/README.md

 AlignGraph2 is the second version of [AlignGraph][aligngraph] for PacBio long reads.
 It extends and refines contigs assembled from  the long reads with a published genome similar to the sequencing genome.

+## How to cite AlignGraph2?
+If you use AlignGraph2, please cite the following paper:
+Huang, S., He, X., Wang, G., & Bao, E. (2021).
+AlignGraph2: similar genome-assisted reassembly pipeline for PacBio long reads.
+Briefings in Bioinformatics: [epub](https://doi.org/10.1093/bib/bbab022).

 ## Requirements

 Linux OS 64-bit